LaunchCoderGirlSTL/Data-Science-Assignments/README.md

 	- Copy and paste the problem into your `week_6_hw.sql` file.
 	- Use PostgreSQL in PGAdmin on your computer to solve the problem.
 	- Paste your query into `week_6_hw.sql`.
 	- Write an explanation of what is happening in each query (as a sql comment or in the readme).
-Be sure to reference the data model in your explanations.
+Be sure to reference the data model in your explanations as needed.
 4. Commit the `week_6_hw.sql` file to your own repo.
 5. In the readme for the repo explain what an RDBMS is and what SQL is briefly (under 250 words)
 6. Also in the readme, embed a screenshot indicating you have completed the Introduction to SQL in DataCamp